 FORMAT (column_name, decimal_points)

-Here, the column_name is the field that is to be rounded off and the decimal_points is to how many places the value be rounded off to.
+Here, the column_name is the field to be rounded off, and the decimal_points are how many places the value should be rounded to.

 On a detailed note, the syntax can include one more optional field.

 FORMAT (column_name, decimal_points, locale)